archethic-foundation/archethic-docs/docs/FAQ/bridge-2-ways.md

 You lose the tokens if the Mainnet address is not your address.
 Same thing if you do an error in the address (for example a 0 instead of 1).

 ### Can I help the developers analyze the problems?
 You can help developers improve the application by submitting information that describes the state of the application.
 To do this, you can copy/paste your transaction from your local history in the application.

+### While a bridge from Archethic to EVM Blockchain, I have an error '1405'
+First, rest assured that you will not lose your funds initiated in the bridging process.
+Note the address of the Archethic contract indicated under the error message (or available in your local history) and contact Archethic support via social media (Telegram or Discord) who will resolve the issue and help you complete your bridge.

 ---